 Recognizing this may be a source of confusion, the BOW editorial team decided that it would be preferable to inform the reader of places where these cases could occur, rather than have readers discover these issues on their own.
 These caveats will be removed over time as accounts are edited and updated.

-Below are examples of the Editor’s Notes and the justification for each type:
+Below are examples of the Editor’s Notes and the explanation for each type:

 Splits: The case of a taxonomic split, where content was copied from the same HBW account into multiple BOW accounts.